BrassMC/Bradle/README.md

 # Bradle

 ## What is Bradle?
-Bradle is a gradle plugin that imports Minecraft's dependencies and applies the mappings!
-It will be used with [BrassAPI](https://github.com/BrassMC/BrassAPI) and [BrassLoader](https://github.com/BrassMC/BrassLoader)!
+Bradle is a Minecraft mod development framework used by Brass for the Gradle build system.

 ## Who made Bradle?
 Bradle was started by the great and holy [Matyrobbrt](https://github.com/Matyrobbrt)